Fish Lens

 Erosion, sea level rise, ocean acidification, and pollution are all at play.
 These habitats and the wildlife that they support are also vulnerable to disturbance by people.

-Why do coastal and intertidal zones need protecting?
+Protecting coastal and intertidal zones

 1. Species diversity

 The intertidal zone supports important biodiversity including seagrass meadows, saltmarshes, mudflats, and rocky beaches.
+The UK’s seagrass meadows capture carbon worth up £5.3m.

 2. Defence against coastal erosion

+Mudflats and saltmarshes are an important defence against coastal erosion and support unique communities of plants and animals.
 It is estimated that protection by coastal wetlands instead of sea walls saves up to £4,600 per metre of coastline.

-The specialist plants that live here are known as halophytes because of their ability to survive in salt water, and many of these are rare and endangered because they can only be found in these special habitats.
+Species that live in this habitat need to be able to survive being submerged by the sea when the tide comes in and completely dry when the tide goes out.
+The specialist plants that live here are known as halophytes because of their ability to survive in salt water.
+Many of these are rare and endangered because they can only be found in these special habitats.

 Coastal habitats in the UK provide globally important breeding grounds for many migratory birds.